RedisTimeSeries/RedisTimeSeries/docs/commands.md

    * labels - set of key-value pairs that represent metadata labels of the key

 #### Notes
 You can use this command to add data to an non existing timeseries in a single command.
 This is the reason why the labels and retentionsecs are optional arguments.
-When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs which introduces additional complexity.
+When specified, RedisTimeSeries will check if it needs to update the labels and or retentionSecs.
+This check, next to the update itself, introduces additional time complexity.

 ## Aggregation / Compaction / Downsampling